 “I think we need a dress code at school Mom.”

 Wow.
 I didn’t see that one coming.
-Maya leapt from social justice, to peer pressure, to new school policy in the span of a heartbeat.
+Maya leaped from social justice, to peer pressure, to a new school policy in a heart beat.

 “But DON’T say I suggested it!!!!
 My classmates would kill me.”